 lemon blueberry muffins

-- Adjust the oven rack to the 2nd level position and pre-heat the oven to 400ºF.
+- Adjust the oven rack to the 2nd level mark, just above center, and preheat the oven to 400ºF.
 Line a standard size muffin baking tin with cupcake/muffin liners.
 If not using cupcake/muffin liners, make sure to spray the cupcake tin generously with a flour-based baking spray.

 - In a medium or large size mixing bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.